kittsville/WP-Librarian/readme.md

 If you want to contribute to WP-Librarian feel free, just remember to fork the dev branch, as it has the latest version of WP-Librarian, rather than the master.
 I'm usually quite busy so it might be a while before I get round to trying to merge it, but I appreciate help from those that wish to give it.

 The documentation is currently quite sparce, but it's being worked on.
-If you have questions that reading the source don't answer then email me at kittsville[at]gmail.com and I'll try and answer it.
+If you have questions that reading the source doesn't answer then email me at kittsville[at]gmail.com and I'll try and answer it.
 But bear in mind that silly questions get silly answers!

 ####3rd Party Software